ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 #### Three Satisfiability Problem (3SAT)
 Every clause will have 3 distinct literals.
 *Gadgets* are used to show $Y \leq_p X$.

+We can reduce 3SAT to Independent Set (IS).